Lovers Key kayak Rentals: Florida`s Top Kayaking Spot

 I went kayaking for a couple of hours during Memorial Day Weekend.
 What better way to get the most out of the long weekend than to get out on the water?
 A friend and I had decided to spend a day kayaking through one of Florida's most scenic state parks, Lovers Key, and invited my 16-year-old stepdaughter to join me.

-You can paddle across 2.5 miles of estuaries on Lover's Key, located in Bonita Springs, Florida, just north of Naples.
-In addition to that, you will also be able to access a pristine white sand beach on the Gulf of Mexico, which makes it the perfect setting for a destination wedding (Lover's Key, hello!).
+You can paddle across 2.5 miles of estuaries on Lovers Key, located in Bonita Springs, Florida, just north of Naples.
+In addition, you will also be able to access a pristine white sand beach on the Gulf of Mexico, making it the perfect setting for a destination wedding (Lovers Key, hello!).

 Lover's Key is a great place to go paddleboarding if you enjoy that sport.
-Kayaking, canoeing, and stand-up paddleboarding through the park is a great adventure for beginners and experts alike, whether you have your own or you rent one from the park.
+Kayaking, canoeing, and stand-up paddleboarding through the park is a great adventure for beginners and experts, whether you own or rent one from the park.

 Chasing Dolphins & Kayaking LOVERS KEY State Park

 Kayakers will find this park to be an excellent destination.